-As your business becomes more intricate and you purchase equipment, open a business credit card or take a small business loan you should start thinking about a more dedicated accounting app to capture all the financial date for your business.
+As your business becomes more intricate and you purchase equipment, open a business credit card or take a small business loan you should start thinking about a more dedicated accounting app to capture all the financial data for your business.
 If you ever plan on paying yourself from your business you will definitely need a more robust accounting app.

-There are several cloud based apps out there you can try.
+There are several cloud-based apps out there you can try.
 But, I recommend QuickBooks Online not only do I use it for my own business but this is what I use for all of my clients as well.

 Here is a quick comparison List (I will break each of the features down below)

 This is pretty simple the income you from your services and the expenses that you spend on business related items.

 A profit and loss is made up of your income minus expenses.
 However, there are a few different types of income and expenses.
 For example, if you receive credit card rewards or interest from a savings account that is other income.
 If you had to pay penalties or fees for something those are other expenses.
 If you have to purchase goods that you resell or part you put together to create an item you sell those are the cost of goods sold and should be in their own section of the profit and loss.
 QuickBooks will produce a complete profit and loss.

 QuickBooks can sync right to your business bank, credit card and loan accounts and download the activity and puts it in a sort of purgatory.
 You then go in and categorize the transactions and voila you’re done with a few clicks.